particle-iot/docs/src/content/getting-started/cloud/location.md

 ### Other devices

-Non-tracker devices support geolocation in two different ways:
+Non-Tracker devices support geolocation in two different ways:

 ### Device vitals location (other than Tracker)

 Devices typically upload [Device Vitals](/getting-started/console/device-vitals/) that includes information including the connected cellular tower information.

 Device Vitals can be used to generate an approximate location of the device and is available on cellular, Wi-Fi, and Ethernet devices.
-On non-cellular devices, Device Vitals geolocation uses
-IP-address geolocation, so the location will not be precise.
+On non-cellular devices, Device Vitals geolocation uses IP-address geolocation, so the location will not be precise.

 On Sandbox and Basic plans, the Device Vitals location is updated once per week.
 On Enterprise plans, the location is updated on all Device Vitals updates.

+When calculating location from Device Vitals, `loc-enhanced` events are never sent.
+However, once you've enabled location storage in the console you can use the [query location API](/reference/cloud-apis/api/#query-location-for-one-device-within-a-product) to find a device's location.
+For the free plan, there is no location history; it will only show the most recent location.

 ### loc events (other than Tracker)